yglcode/kafka-queue-worker/README.md

 How to test:

-* Clone this repo, cd queue-work/, run "./build.sh"; then push it to your registry.
+* Clone this repo, cd queue-work/, run "./build.sh"; then push kafka-queue-worker to your registry.

-* Check out my "kafka-queue-worker" branch of openfaas/faas, cd faas/gateway/, run "./build.sh"; then push it to your registry.
+* Check out ["kafka_queue_worker" branch](http://github.com/yglcode/faas), cd faas/gateway/, run "./build.sh"; then push gateway to your registry.

 * setup env:
   * REGISTRY_SLASH="your_registry/"